zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

         modprobe -v lustre
         ```

-1. For systems with ZFS-based OSDs:
+1. For systems with only ZFS-based OSDs:
     1. Install the kernel packages that match the latest supported version for the Lustre\* release:

         ```bash